ga188/-Finoramiccoding/README.md

 # -Finoramiccoding
-This repository used python codes solution.
+This repositry used python and contain solution for some coding questions from interview bit.